Paper surveys: use only when required

 Although paper surveys are much less common, they still have uses.
 Some groups, such as employees in the field without computer access or customers whose email addresses and telephone numbers are unknown, still require paper surveys.

-For employee surveys, a combination of online surveys for those with email addresses and paper surveys for those without email addresses may be recommended.
-For customer surveys and market research surveys, the minimum number needed to reach valid data, given the anticipated response rate for each methodology whether paper, online, or telephone is typically recommended.
+For employee surveys, we may recommend a combination of online surveys for those with email addresses and paper surveys for those without email addresses.
+For customer surveys and market research surveys, the minimum number of responses needed to reach valid data is calculated.
+Then, a combination of paper, online, or telephone surveys is recommended.